Consult Super-Specialist Doctors at CARE Hospitals

 Axillary Bulge Correction Surgery Advantages:

 The tissue in your axilla can be safely removed during surgery.
 For small corrections, liposuction can be used, or excision (removal of tissue by incision) for more extensive corrections.
-Surgical procedures have the following advantages:
+Surgical procedures for axillary tail removal have the following advantages:

 The underarm area is eliminated from undesirable contours.